-Panama City Beach Couple Rode Out Hurricane Michael In Bank Vault
+Food, Water, Ice Being Given Out In Panama City, Panhandle Towns

 Follow CBSMIAMI.COM: Facebook | Twitter

-PANAMA CITY (CBSMiami) – Residents of the Panhandle allowed to return to their homes are getting the first look at the destructive power of Hurricane Michael.
+PANAMA CITY (CBSMiami/CNN) – Residents of the Panhandle who have been allowed to return to their homes are getting the first look at the destructive power of Hurricane Michael.

-At least 11 deaths are being blamed on the storm.
-That number is expected to rise in the coming days as first responders search the rubble.
+The US death toll has risen to at least 13 — including five in Virginia and four in Florida — and it’s expected to climb.

+“I expect the fatality count to rise today and tomorrow as we get through the debris,” Federal Emergency Management Agency Administrator Brock Long said Friday morning.

 Mexico Beach was ground zero for the powerful Category 4 hurricane and it looks like it.
 There’s nothing but concrete slabs where houses and businesses once stood.